boi4/libpfasst-doc/content/open-mpi/_index.md

 spack install dyn_ompi
 ```

-From then on, to activate the environment when logging in, run:
+From then on, to activate the environment after logging in, run:

 ```
 module load user_spack